Bypassing the Kochen-Specker theorem: an explicit non-contextual statistical model for the qutrit: Introduction

+We further showed in those papers \cite{oaknin1,oaknin2,oaknin3} that in the absence of an absolute frame of reference it is straightforward to explicitly build a statistical local model of hidden variables that reproduces the predictions of quantum mechanics for the Bell states.
+In this paper we focus on the Kochen-Specker theorem \cite{K-S} and, in particular, on the reformulation discussed by Klyachko, Can, Biniciglu and Shumovsky in \cite{Klyachko} and show that also these theorems rely on the same disputed assumption.
+Namely, these theorems also assume the existence of an absolute frame of reference with the help of which distinct identities are assigned to otherwise symmetrically indistinguishable measurements.
+We follow this insight to build an explicitly non-contextual model of hidden variables for the qutrit by dropping this unnecessary restrictive assumption.

+{ It may be worth reminding at this point that while the Bell theorem tests the apparent non-local features of quantum mechanics, the Kochen-Specker theorem highlights its apparent contextuality.
+Thus, the Bell theorem involves causally separated measurement events performed on two subsystems, while the Kochen-Specker theorem may involve only measurements performed on a single system, {\it e.g.} a qutrit.
+Furthermore, while the violation in quantum mechanics of the constraints imposed by the Bell theorem requires the entanglement of the two separated subsystems, the violation of the constraints imposed by the Kochen-Specker theorem does not necessarily involve entanglement.}

 The paper is organized as follows.
 In section 2 we review the Kochen-Specker theorem and its subsequent reformulations.
-We focus on the Klyachko-Can-Biniciglu-Shumovsky~(KCBS) inequality \cite{Klyachko}, which is the simplest statement of the impossibility to reproduce the predictions of quantum mechanics for the qutrit within the framework of non-contextual models of hidden variables that share certain features.
-In section 3 we discuss how the implicit assumption mentioned above appears in the proof of these theorems and in section 4 we build an explicit non-contextual model of hidden variables for which this assumption does not hold and that reproduces the predictions of quantum mechanics for the qutrit.
-In section 5 we summarize our conclusions.
+We focus, in particular, on the Klyachko-Can-Biniciglu-Shumovsky~(KCBS) inequality \cite{Klyachko}, which is the simplest statement of the impossibility to reproduce the predictions of quantum mechanics for the qutrit within the framework of non-contextual models of hidden variables that share certain intuitive features.
+In section 3 we discuss how the disputed implicit assumption mentioned above appears in the proof of these theorems.
+In section 4 we revisit the predictions of quantum mechanics for the qutrit and in section 5 we build an explicit non-contextual model of hidden variables that reproduces these predictions.
+Needless to say that the model that we present does not fulfill the disputed assumption.
+In section 6 we summarize our conclusions.